Skip to cookie consent Skip to main content

 • Biopsy, procedure to get a tissue sample

 These tests help spot cancer in the biliary system and throughout your body to confirm a diagnosis.
-If imaging shows a blockage in your biliary system, you may get an endoscopic retrograde cholangiopancreatogram (ERCP).
-This procedure allows your doctor to take tissue samples and open up a blocked bile duct with stents (tubes that widen and support the duct).
+If imaging shows a blockage in your biliary system, you may get an endoscopic retrograde cholangiopancreatography (ERCP).
+This procedure allows your doctor to take tissue samples and open a blocked bile duct with stents (tubes that widen and support the duct).

 Radiation Oncologist

-Mass General Brigham
+Mass General Brigham Cancer Institute

 Bile duct cancer treatment: What to expect

-“It’s really important to go to a high-volume center with a lot of expertise, not just in doing surgery but in managing the complications and complexities of the situation,” says Dr. Hong.
-“These tumors are in such difficult locations and management is so complicated.
-Care needs to be individualized based on your anatomy and your cancer journey.”
+For patients with bile duct cancer, Dr. Wo recommends going to a high-volume center with a lot of expertise, not just for surgery but in managing the complications and complexities of the condition.
+These tumors are in difficult locations that require individualized care based on your anatomy and your cancer journey.

-He highlights that your care team should include specialists from:
+Your care team should include specialists from:

 • Surgery